J33ar/Flavor-Table/README.md

-# 🧂 Flavor Table – User Authentication & Deployment
+# 🧂 Flavor Table – User Authentication & Deployment.

 **Flavor Table** is now extended to include user authentication, route protection using JWT, and is ready for deployment to Render.com.